davidcelis/recommendable/README.md

 5. Create a [Pull Request][pull requests] from your branch
 6. That's it!

-Like what you see? please consider [making a small Gittip][gittip] to support me, Recommendable, and my other open source contributions.
-Thank you! :heart:
+If you love Recommendable and/or my other contributions to open source, please consider [making a small Gittip][gittip] to support me.
+Thank you!

 ## Links